swati-rajwal/EM_Mixers_MEDIQA-CORR-NAACL-ClinicalNLP-2024/README.md

-# Knowledge-Enhanced Few-Shot In-Context Learning for Medical Error Detection & CorrectionCode submission for the MEDIQA-CORR @ NAACL-ClinicalNLP 2024 Shared Task by Team EM_Mixers
+# Knowledge-Enhanced Few-Shot In-Context Learning for Medical Error Detection & Correction

 ## 🎯Objective
 In this task, we seek to address the problem of identifying and correcting (common sense) medical errors in clinical notes.
 From a human perspective, these errors require medical expertise and knowledge to be both identified and corrected.